EinKaffeeBitte/PiWithPy/README.md

 The code does not use any extra modules and can be built using whatever you want, PyInstaller is my preference.
 Prebuilt Windows binaries can be found in the releases section.

 ## License

+You are allowed to use the code however you like, including modifying it.
+However your product must also be open sourced and must mention me as the original author.